 You can’t even guarantee that the vendor and other third parties won’t have access to decryption keys used to unlock your data, which for all intents and purposes means they could access and pass on data without our involvement.

 Clearly, financial services leaders can’t just stick to the same old security conventions that are no longer fit for purpose.
-With businesses making more permanent shifts to hybrid/remote ways of working, the number of data breaches within organisations continues to increase.
+With businesses making more permanent shifts to hybrid/remote ways of working, the number of data breaches within organizations continues to increase.
 They need to understand that existing data prevention methods aren’t enough, and that businesses that constantly deal with sensitive and personal data – such as wealth management and insurance firms – must look into measures that bolster their outbound email security and protect against the human element.

 As cyber threats evolve, so too are cybersecurity regulations that are imposed on financial services firms.
 GDPR is a famous example, with businesses expected to implement new controls to prevent data leaks.

-As we know, failure to comply with regulations can result in huge fines, making them as damaging for financial services organisations as a DDOS or ransomware attack.
+As we know, failure to comply with regulations can result in huge fines, making them as damaging for financial services organizations as a DDOS or ransomware attack.
 That’s why businesses must assess how regulation changes will affect them and ask how prepared they are to comply with new rules.

 You may already be aware of insider threats.
 Perhaps you have policies in place to ensure that staff are aware of the consequences of accidentally (or purposefully) leaking data via email.
 You might even have introduced some form of email security in the past.
 However, can you guarantee that your employees won’t ever make a mistake that could lead to a catastrophic data breach?
 We’d be surprised if you did.